 Remembering Our Fellows

 Being named an AIB Fellow is one of the highest honors our association can confer.
-In this section of the archive, friends and colleagues share their memories about our Fellows’ professional accomplishments, as well as their personal contributions to the Academy of International Business.
+In this section, friends and colleagues share their memories of our our deceased Fellows’ foundational role in the International Business field, their professional accomplishments, as well as their personal contributions to the Academy of International Business.

 - Arpan, Jeffrey S.